lhr-solar/StarterProjects/Firmware-Debug/README.md

 5. Compile your code and ensure that it succeeds.
 If not, the compiler should tell you what the error is.
 Go fix it!

+Next, let's add the LED flashing code.

+## LED

+1. In TxTask, create a new `GPIO_InitStruct` called `led_init`.
+Similar to the code you just generated for UART, we're going to initialize the pin.
+Make sure you do this before the while loop.

+2. Set the pin number to `GPIO_PIN_Y`, whichever pin the LED was on.

+3. Set the pin mode to GPIO_MODE_OUTPUT_PP (PP stands for push-pull).

+4. Set the Pull field to GPIO_NOPULL.
+This specifies that there's no [pull-up or pull-down resistor](https://electronics.stackexchange.com/questions/481332/what-does-pull-up-resistor-and-pull-down-resistor-mean-how-do-i-implement-them) on the pin.

+5. Set the Alternate field to 0.
+The configuration isn't going to use this field anyways since we didn't set the Mode to Alternate Function mode.

+6. Now that you've set the fields of the struct, call `__HAL_RCC_GPIOX_CLK_ENABLE();`, with X replaced by whichever port your LED is on for your Nucleo.

+7. Finally, call `HAL_GPIO_Init(GPIOX, &led_init);`.
+This will lock in your configuration via the HAL and set the registers to configure the GPIO peripheral properly.

+8. In your while loop, call `HAL_GPIO_TogglePin(GPIOX, GPIO_PIN_Y);`.
+This will read the current value from the pin, invert it (the !), and then set its value to that inverted value.
+This should blink the LED.
+You can mess with the delay value to blink it at different rates.

 ## Flashing

+*Flashing* a microcontroller means uploading code to its internal memory.
+To do this, we have configured the flash Makefile target.

+1. Make sure your Nucleo is plugged in.

+2. Run `st-info --probe`.
+This should let you verify that your microprocessor is detected.

+3. Run `make flash` to flash your board with the built code.
+The .bin file generated in your `build` directory should be flashed to 0x8000000.
+You should see a few calls to `st-flash` which is what the target actually runs to flash your code.

+## Debugging with GDB

+*Debugging* your code is the process of finding and eliminating bugs in your code.
+We're going to use a tool called GDB, or the GNU debugger, to be able to step through specific instructions and print variables and expressions.

+1. In one open terminal, navigate to the StarterProjects/Firmware-Debug directory and run the following command: `openocd -f Embedded-Sharepoint/openocd-stm32f4x.cfg`.
+This starts a debug server with openocd, the "Open On-Chip Debugger".
+Openocd connects to the ST-LINK, which is a second processor (tinier black square) that sits on your Nucleo in order to control the execution of the main processor.

+2. In another open terminal, run `gdb-multiarch build/<elf-file>.elf`.
+The .elf file should be under StarterProjects/Firmware-Debug/build.
+It will be named the specific microcontroller name you are working on (e.g. stm32f446ret).
+You should see a copyright message, a bunch of links for bug reporting and the GDB manual, and then the message "Reading symbols from build/<elf-file>.elf"

+*Note: GDB has its own set of commands separate from the shell in order to run, navigate through, and print from your program.
+You can use a GDB cheatsheet like [this one](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf) for reference through this section.*

+4. Type `target extended-remote :3333`.
+This will attach your GDB instance to the currently running GDB server (if you look closely at the openocd terminal, it is running on port 3333).
+This should show you where your code is currently located.

+5. Put a breakpoint at `main()` with `break main` or `b main`.

+6. Restart your code with the `run` or `r` command.
+Now, your GDB should tell you that it's stopped at Breakpoint 1, which is at your main function.

+7. "Step over" a couple lines of code with the command `n`.
+Hitting `<ENTER>` in GDB will execute the most recently executed command, so you don't need to type `n` in over and over again.
+- You'll see that when you hit `n` on `vTaskStartScheduler`, your program is "halted".
+That's because `vTaskStartScheduler` never actually returns from the function, as it runs the RTOS scheduler.
+Now, the `TxTask` where you had put your UART initializations and UART send should be running.

+8. Type in `Ctrl-C` to send the `SIGINT` signal to GDB, effectively telling it to pause.
+This signal can also be used in the terminal to terminate programs, but serves a similar but different purpose here.

+9. Restart your code, then include another breakpoint at `TxTask`.
+You'll see that the first breakpoint continues to exist.
+Use the `continue` or `c` command to continue your code from the first breakpoint at `main` to the second breakpoint at `TxTask`.

+10. Step until all of the `UART_HandleTypeDef` fields have been set.
+Use the `print` or `p` command to print the `UART_HandleTypeDef` (e.g. `p husart2`).
+This should print out a memory address since those handles are actually pointers to handles.
+Then, print out the dereferenced version of the structure with `p *<handle-name>` ([the * is the dereference operator in C](https://www.youtube.com/watch?v=5VnDaHBi8dM)).

+11. Once you get to a function definition, you can *step into* the function using `step` or `s`.
+Try it out with `uart_send` or `HAL_GPIO_TogglePin`.

+12. You can also set a breakpoint at a specific file and line number.
+If you really feel like it, put a breakpoint in `uart_send` and step through it. (e.g. `b main.c:21`)

+Good job.
+You've learned to use GDB to step through code on the microcontroller.
+Kill your GDB server with Ctrl-C and you can quit GDB with `quit` or `q`.

+## Serial Monitor

+1. Download [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and open it.

+2. Select the "Serial" bullet in the middle.
+UART is a serial communication protocol (you send bits over a wire one by one).

+3. Set the device or "serial line" to the Nucleo's COM port number.
+To do this, open up device manager and look for the section called "Ports (COM and LPT)".
+Find the STLINK Virtual COM port, note down its COM number (COMX where X is some number) and put that into PuTTY.
+- If you're on Mac, god save you (yelp "HELP I HAVE A MAC!").

+4. Set the speed to 115200, the same speed we initialized UART with.

+5. Hit the Open button at the bottom.

+If everything is configured properly, you should see a printout to PuTTY of your chosen string (e.g. "Hello World!").

+## Logic Analyzer

+1. Grab a logic analyzer from someone.
+The company Saleae makes really nice ones, but we like to buy shitty $12 ones from Amazon.

+2. Download the software [Saleae Logic 2](https://www.saleae.com/pages/downloads).
+While that's downloading, plug the logic analyzer into your computer with a Mini-USB cable.

+3. Grab some jumper wires and plug one into the pin labeled "GND" on your logic analyzer.
+This is the ground reference and the logic analyzer needs this to be able to tell what's a high, 3.3V signal and what's a low, 0V signal.
+Plug the other end into a pin labeled "GND" on your Nucleo.

+4. Use another jumper wire to connect CH0 to the pin used for outputting to the LED.
+You can find out which pin this is on the Nucleo by using the diagram in the user manual we mentioned earlier.

+5. Open up the Logic software that is now downloaded.
+It should tell you it's connected and come up with a graph of each channel.
+Hit the play button.

+6. Make sure the code on your Nucleo is running, and you should see the LED blink at the same frequency as the graph in the Logic software.

+Good job.
+You've learned how to analyze a signal on a logic analyzer.
+This is a handy tool to have while debugging, so I recommend stealing or buying one.

+## Pushing and Opening a Pull Request

+We're done with the starter project!
+In order to proceed, we're first going to push our code.

+1. Navigate to the StarterProjects directory and run `git checkout -b <name>`.
+This will create a new branch off of your currently checked out branch, which should be `main`.

+2. Run `git add -A`.
+This will add all new files and changes to files to what's known as "the staging area".

+3. Run `git commit -m "<name>'s starter project"` to create what's known as a "commit", or a set of changes to a piece of code.
+The -m option allows you to specify a message, with the contents of the quotes being that message.

+4. Run `git push` to push your code to the new branch.
+The first time you do this, `git` will get mad at you because your new branch does not exist on GitHub.
+To fix this, run `git push -u origin`, which will specify to git to create the branch on GitHub.

+5. Follow the steps in [this guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to create your actual pull request.
+A pull request is a request for the repository maintainer to "pull in" your changes.
+Typically, reviews and requests to change your code will happen here before it's merged into main, but for now, consider this your submission of your starter project.